deepinvalue/Doc2Speech/README.md

 # Doc2Speech

-Doc2Speech is a Python-based tool that converts HTML documents, and soon EPUB files, into natural-sounding speech.
-It leverages OpenAI's advanced Text-to-Speech (TTS) model and is specifically designed to handle the character limit constraints of the API, ensuring a seamless and natural flow of speech.
+Doc2Speech is a Python-based tool that converts HTML contents (possibly from a URL), EPUB documents, and text files into natural-sounding speech.
+It leverages OpenAI's advanced Text-to-Speech (TTS) model and is designed to handle the character limit constraints of the API, ensuring a seamless and natural flow of speech.

 ## Features

 - **Convert HTML to Speech**: Turns any HTML content into natural-sounding audio.
 - **Direct URL Processing**: Capable of directly fetching and converting HTML content from URLs.
+- **EPUB Support**: Directly converts chapters from EPUB documents.
+- **Customizable Content Processing**: Ability to exclude specific HTML tags, classes, or IDs.
 - **OpenAI's TTS Model**: Utilizes the latest in TTS technology for high-quality speech synthesis.
 - **Character Limit Management**: Smartly segments texts at sentence boundaries to respect OpenAI's character limits without disrupting the narrative flow.
-- **Customizable Content Processing**: Ability to exclude specific HTML tags, classes, or IDs.
 - **Estimated Cost Calculation**: Provides an estimated cost calculation for using OpenAI's TTS API.
-- **EPUB Support Coming Soon**: Future updates will include EPUB document conversion.

 ## Getting Started